cdown/rawtojpg/README.md

 This is much faster because, compared to exiftool:

-1. arwtojpg uses fadvise/madvise to avoid reading too much of the large ARW file unnecessarily due to readahead;
+1. rawtojpg uses fadvise/madvise to avoid reading too much of the large RAW file unnecessarily due to readahead;
-2. arwtojpg can process multiple files concurrently;
+2. rawtojpg can process multiple files concurrently;
-3. arwtojpg can process reading and writing concurrently.
+3. rawtojpg can process reading and writing concurrently.